 Polycystic Ovarian Syndrome (PCO)

-Polycystic ovarian syndrome (PCO) is a common disorder affecting 1 in 10 women.
+Polycystic ovarian syndrome (PCO or PCOS) is a common disorder affecting 1 in 10 women.
 The syndrome is characterized by an irregular menstrual cycle, excessive hair growth and acne.
 Women with PCO also do not ovulate regularly.
 There is an increased risk of diabetes and uterine cancer in patients with PCO.
 These risks can be reduced with medical treatment.
 Frequently, obesity is associated with this syndrome.

 How is this syndrome diagnosed?